Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 At the same time, surfing is a sport that can be fun and accessible to almost anyone as long as you follow a few guidelines and tips.

-And trust me, once you catch the surfing bug, you’re hooked.
-It takes hold of you and there’s no other option than to give your soul over to it all and enjoy the ride.
+The stoke of surfing is not instantaneous.
+It takes some beatings from the ocean but eventually, with enough persistence and determination, that stroke will come, and trust me, once you catch the surfing bug, you’ll be hooked.
+When it takes hold of you, there’s no other option than to give your soul over to it all and enjoy the ride.

 Learning to surf was the best thing I’ve done for my body and mind.
-Even though I am in love with mountains—the taller and steeper, the better, and everything mountains represent— strength, endurance, challenge, persistence, they can’t fully keep me away from the ocean.
+Even though I am in love with mountains—the taller and steeper, the better, and everything mountains represent— strength, endurance, challenge, persistence– they can’t fully keep me away from the ocean.

 Seriously, I’m such a whiner when it comes to crowds, traffic, and overpriced restaurants, but then the universe delivers a week of epic waves while I’m resting between mountain trips in San Diego and I quickly snap out of my I-hate-being-in-big-cities-funk.

-While I could never have all my playfulness wrapped up in this sport, I am so grateful that five years ago I bought a really good wetsuit, dug up some courage, grabbed a very-cute-but-not-good-to-learn-on surfboard and taught myself how to surf.
+While I could never have all my playfulness wrapped up in this sport, I am so grateful that five years ago I bought a really good wetsuit, dug up some courage, grabbed a very-cute-but-not-good-to-learn-on surfboard, and taught myself how to surf.

-Related – Best Surf Bikinis that Look Cute and Stay on in the Ocean
+Best Surf Bikinis that Look Cute and Stay on in the Ocean

 The learning process is hard, that part is not avoidable but there are some beginner surfing tips that I wish I had known back then.

-Here are my top 3 beginner surfing tips….
+My top 3 beginner surfing tips…

 1 | Find the Right Type of Beach